-Colorado Attorney Mentoring Program (CAMP) Rules & Policies for Co-Sponsored Programs a.
+Colorado Attorney Mentoring Program (CAMP) Rules & Policies

+Pursuant to Rule 255 Colorado Rules of Civil Procedure REVISED December 12, 2019 a.
 It is recognized that, to implement and sustain a successful and valuable mentoring program, there must be a unified effort among the bench and bar to promote and be involved in the program.
 The continued success of this program depends upon the participation of members of the profession to advance the shared goals set forth in the Objectives.